-At a time when global reporting is in crisis and models of foreign correspondence are being called into question, the Emmy Award-winning Global Reporting Centre is revolutionizing the way in which global reporting is being taught and produced.
+At a time when global reporting is in crisis and models of foreign correspondence are being called into question, the Global Reporting Centre is revolutionizing the way in which global reporting is being taught and produced.

-The new Global Reporting Program (GRP), the Centre’s educational branch, will bring together university-based journalism programs across the globe, allowing graduate students to investigate and report neglected global stories through true cross-border and cross-cultural collaborations.
+The new Global Reporting Program (GRP), the Centres educational branch, will bring together university-based journalism programs across the globe, allowing graduate students to investigate and report neglected global stories through true cross-border and cross-cultural collaborations.

-Students from partner univesities will study global reporting techniques and experiment with innovations through a “teaching hospital” approach to journalism education.
+Students from partner universities will study global reporting techniques and experiment with innovations through a “teaching hospital” approach to journalism education.
 A key component of the course is collaborative fieldwork, as well as collaborative production of a major work of journalism on an under-covered global topic.
 Students will work closely with subject-area scholars, basing their reporting on scholarly research and in-depth reporting.

 The GRP emerges from the highly successful International Reporting Program (IRP), at the University of British Columbia’s School of Journalism.
 Since its inception in 2008, the IRP afforded nearly 100 students the opportunity to report and produce high-quality works of global journalism.
 These projects appeared in The New York Times, CBS News, PBS FRONTLINE, CBC, VICE News, Al Jazeera, The Globe & Mail and Toronto Star among others, and won a long list of awards, including the Emmy for Best Investigative Magazine, several Sigma Delta Chi Awards, and multiple Edward Murrow Awards.